betterscientificsoftware/bssw.io/CuratedContent/BalterGithubCommunication.md

 Website  | https://ben.balter.com/2014/11/06/rules-of-communicating-at-github/
 Focus | Communication in GitHub issues and PRs

-From his fifteen rules, here are three that stand out to:
+From his fifteen rules, here are three that stand out:

   * Be flexible with tickets.
 Many of us think of tickets as fully completed thoughts that require time and money to resolve.
 However, a ticket can be a question, a suggestion, an early idea that flowers